 At the end of this handout, you will find ten Lateness Coupons that you can use throughout the term.
 Use them wisely: you only get ten, and they are not copyable or transferable between students.
+(You also cannot use them on exams!)

 You may turn in late problem sets by slipping them under my office door.
-Of course, if I hand out solutions before you turn in a late problem set, you are bound by the Honor Code not to examine these solutions.
+Of course, if I post solutions before you turn in a late problem set, you are bound by the Honor Code not to examine these solutions.